 3. Translate simple literary and journalistic texts to and from French.

-- A series of guided readings in the area of translation theory and application;
+1. A series of guided readings in the area of translation strategies and their applications;

 This course replaces FREN3900.
 If you have successfully completed FREN3900 you cannot enrol in this course.